-A symbol COPY A symbol [,vol:fname.ext] (optional) (required)
+NAME OPERATION OPERAND A symbol (optional) СОРҮ A symbol[,vol:fname.ext] (required)

-CAI/32 assumes that the library file was assigned to lu 7 (see Appendix A).
+CAL/32 assumes that the library file was assigned to lu7 (see Appendix A).
 CAL/32 also assumes that the file is made up of 80-character records.
 It searches through the logical file, looking only at the first 10 characters of each record until it finds a file label of the form: